MundoAndino Home : Andes Venezuela Guide at Mundo Andino

 International broadcasts

-Venevision has been a vocal opponent of President Hugo Chavez.
-On April 11, 2002, Venevision, along with most of the other private networks in Venezuela, simoultaneoulsly showed Chavez's address to the nation at the same time it was showing the shooting of people in a demonstration.
-In response, he ordered those stations off the air (they returned on the air after he was overthrown).
+Venevision was a vocal opponent of President Hugo Chavez's government up until 2005, when its criticism was notably toned down.
+On April 11, 2002, Venevision, along with most of the other private networks in Venezuela, simultaneously showed Chavez's address to the nation in split screen with the shooting of people in a demonstration prior to the 2002 Venezuelan coup d'etat attempt.
 The next day, Isaias Rodriguez announced in a news conference that Chavez had not resigned and that there had been a coup.

-Opponents of Chavez claim that the government is abusing freedom of speech and press, especially after periodic inspections of the Venezuelan National Telecommunications Commission (CONATEL) and the implementation of the controversial Social Responsibility in Radio and Television Law (Ley Resorte).
+Opponents of Chavez claim that the government is abusing freedom of speech and press, especially after periodic inspections of the Venezuelan National Telecommunications Commission (CONATEL) and the implementation of the controversial Social Responsibility in Radio and Television Law (best known as Ley Resorte).

-Lately, Venevision has been criticized by the Venezuelan Opposition and Anti-Chavez group.
+Lately, Venevision has been criticized by the Venezuelan opposition and Anti-Chavez groups.
 Since the Presidential election in 2006, Venevision has quieted its opposition to Chavez, similar to rival Televen after the 2004 recall referendum.
-To many in the opposition and the other anti-Chavez TV networks, RCTV and Globovision, saw it as a betrayal, and accused Venevision to submitting to Chavez.
-The criticism of Venevision by the Opposition increased during the closure of RCTV by the Chavez government.
-RCTV was the most watch channel in Venezuela, and Venevision was second.
-Many viewed Venevision of secretly supporting the closure since it would benefit Venevision.
-The Venevision's coverage of the closure and the protests that followed where similar how Venevision covered the protest against the 2002 coup, Venevision aired its regular programing while the protest were going on.
+For the presidential election, Venevision devoted 84% of its coverage to Chavez's positions, and only 16% to the opposition.Simon Romero, Media Mogul Learns to Live With Chavez, The New York Times, 5 July 2007 Many in the opposition and the other anti-Chavez TV networks, RCTV and Globovision, saw it as a betrayal, and accused Venevision to submitting to Chavez.
+The criticism of Venevision by the opposition increased during the closure of RCTV by the Chavez government.
+RCTV was the most watched channel in Venezuela, and Venevision was second.
+Many viewed Venevision of secretly supporting the closure since it would benefit itself.
+Cisneros, however, said he expected only around a 5% increase in advertising revenue, after accounting for inflation.

 See also